 Science, Technology and Society (STS) is an interdisciplinary field that asks questions such as:

-STS applies the methods of history, philosophy and sociology of science to answer some of these and other questions.
-At the University of Puget Sound, STS majors are also required to do substantial work in the sciences themselves, as a necessary complement to their reflection on science as an activity.
+STS applies the methods of history, philosophy and sociology of science to answer these and other questions.
+At the University of Puget Sound, STS majors are also required to do substantial work in the sciences themselves, as a necessary complement to their reflection on science as a human activity.

-STS is a young field, but it has roots in the older disciplines of the history of science, philosophy of science, and sociology of science.
+STS has its roots in the history of science, philosophy of science, and sociology of science.
 “Science and Technology Studies” is a term that is sometimes used for a closely related field.
 Around the United States, there are several dozen universities that have programs in these areas, including more than a dozen with undergraduate programs.
-There are, as well, undergraduate programs at universities in the United Kingdom, Canada, and Australia.
+There are undergraduate STS programs at universities in the United Kingdom, Canada, and Australia as well.

-At the University of Puget Sound, majors in STS take a common sequence of four mainstream courses, distributed over the undergraduate years.
+At the University of Puget Sound, STS majors take a common sequence of four mainstream courses, distributed over their undergraduate years.
 The remainder of the degree requirements are decided in concert with the student’s advising committee.
-The goal is to provide an individually tailored program that achieves a balance between breadth and concentration in the student’s special area of interest.
+The goal is to provide each student with an individually tailored program that achieves a balance between breadth and concentration in the student’s special area of interest.